 In 2008, in connection with a capital lease agreement, the Company issued a warrant to purchase 10,048 shares of the Company's Series B convertible preferred at an exercise price of \$24.88 per share.
-In September 2009, the Company cancelled the warrant and issued a warrant to purchase 10,048 shares of the Company's Series C convertible preferred stock with an exercise price of \$12.46 per share.
-These warrants were exercised in March, 2011.
+In September 2009, the Company canceled the warrant and issued a warrant to purchase 10,048 shares of the Company's Series C convertible preferred stock with an exercise price of \$12.46 per share.
+These warrants were exercised in March 2011.

 In 2008, in connection with the Company's issuance of Series B-1 convertible preferred stock, the Company issued warrants to purchase 100,715 shares of the Company's Series B-1 convertible preferred stock at an exercise price of \$25.26 per share to the placement agent.
 The warrants were immediately exercisable and expire seven years from the effective date.
-These warrants were exercised in March, 2011.
+These warrants were exercised in March 2011.

 In 2008, in connection with an operating lease, the Company issued a warrant to purchase 2,009 shares of the Company's Series B-1 convertible preferred stock at an exercise price of \$25.26 per share.
-These warrants remain unexercised and outstanding as of March 31, 2011.
+These warrants remain unexercised and outstanding as of September 30, 2011.

 In 2009, in connection with the Company's issuance of Series B-1 convertible preferred stock, the Company issued a warrant to purchase 3,843 shares of the Company's Series B-1 convertible preferred stock at an exercise price of \$25.26 per share to the placement agent.
-These warrants were exercised in March, 2011.
+This warrant was exercised in March 2011.

-In September 2009, the Company cancelled the warrant to purchase 10,048 shares of the Company's Series B convertible preferred stock and issued a warrant to purchase 16,075 shares of the Company's Series C convertible preferred stock with an exercise price of \$12.46 per share.
-These warrants were exercised in March, 2011.
+In September 2009, the Company canceled the warrant to purchase 10,048 shares of the Company's Series B convertible preferred stock and issued a warrant to purchase 16,075 shares of the Company's Series C convertible preferred stock with an exercise price of \$12.46 per share.
+This warrant was exercised in March 2011.
+In connection with a capital lease arrangement, the Company issued a warrant to purchase 8,026 shares of the Company's Series C convertible preferred stock at an exercise price of

-In connection with a capital lease arrangement, the Company issued a warrant to purchase 8,026 shares of the Company's Series C convertible preferred stock at an exercise price of \$12.46 per share.
-These warrants were exercised in March, 2011.
+\$12.46 per share.
+This warrant was exercised in March 2011.

 In January 2010, in connection with the Company's issuance of Series C convertible preferred stock, the Company issued a warrant to purchase 49,157 shares of the Company's Series C convertible preferred stock at an exercise price of \$12.46 per share to the placement agent.
-These warrants were exercised in March, 2011.
+This warrant was exercised in March 2011.

-Upon the closing of the Company's IPO on September 30, 2010, the convertible preferred stock warrants were automatically converted into common stock warrants to purchase 195,604 shares of common stock.
+Upon the closing of the Company's IPO on September 30, 2010, the outstanding convertible preferred stock warrants were automatically converted into common stock warrants to purchase 195,604 shares of common stock.
 In addition, the fair value of the convertible preferred stock warrants as of September 30, 2010, estimated to be \$2.3 million using the Black-Scholes option pricing model, was reclassified to additional paid in capital.

-For the three months ended March 31, 2011 and 2010, the Company recorded zero and a gain of \$542,000, respectively, to other income (expense), net to reflect the change in the fair value of the warrants.
+The Company recorded zero and income of \$963,000, respectively, for the three months ended September 30, 2011 and 2010, and zero and income of \$929,000, respectively, for the nine months ended September 30, 2011 and 2010, to other income, net to reflect the change in the fair value of the warrants.